ancodi/rpi-audio-receiver/README.md

-## Raspberry Pi Audio Receiver - Fork of Project from Nicokaiser working for raspberry pi zero w
+## BananaPi Multiroom Audio Server - Based on the Github Repo of Raspberry Pi Audio Reciever Project from Arcadia197 with a lot of modification

-A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 1, Spotify Connect and Snapcast client.
+A simple, light weight Multiroom Audio server running Snapcast which plays from Bluetooth (A2DP) and Spotify Connect (right now).
-Original repository can be found [here](github.com/nicokaiser/rpi-audio-receiver).
+Repo this is based on can be found [here](github.com/Arcadia197/rpi-audio-receiver).

+## ALL BELOW NEEDS UPDATE

 ## Features